bergus/F/Stream.todo.md

 * How are listeners attached during dispatch phase?
 			The behaviour should be defined explicitly by used method, which may return a Continuation for the action see proposal under #thoughts.
+			The Continuation would have a priority of p+1 to ensure installing the listener after the event has fired.
+The continuation would need to have a `setPriority` listener on the Stream
 *

 * How is the outside world representated?
 Isn't there a circular event stream?